kodesiba/bold-strategy-cotton/README.md

 # bold-strategy-cotton

-Final project for UNC Data Viz, using machine learning to predict the success of college football players in the Draft and the NFL

 Drafting Success: Using Machine Learning to Identify Star Players in the 2020 NFL Draft A report brought to you by BOLD STRATEGY COTTON
 Jimmy Brawner, Michael Hargroder, Nathan Kosiba, Chris Marchini